PhantomChain/docs/docs/guidebook/core/data-models.md

 # Data Models

-These are the data models you will encounter throughout Ark Core and their representation in data as returned in the `core-api`.
+These are the data models you will encounter throughout Phantom Core and their representation in data as returned in the `core-api`.

 Keep in mind that this data structure is kept consistent as much as possible for the sake of backwards and forwards compatibility.
 As such, these data hierarchies are not necessarily the same as the object's internal representation.

 This is something to keep in mind when accessing these models through the Event API, for example, as the correct way to access information might be different than following the structure listed here.

 Where possible, these discrepancies are noted below.
-The `transformers` directories in the `core-api` module help to paint a more complete picture; they can be found in their respective [v1](https://github.com/ArkEcosystem/core/tree/develop/packages/core-api/lib/versions/1/transformers) and [v2](https://github.com/ArkEcosystem/core/tree/develop/packages/core-api/lib/versions/2/transformers) repositories.
+The `transformers` directories in the `core-api` module help to paint a more complete picture; they can be found in their respective [v1](https://github.com/PhantomChain/core/tree/develop/packages/core-api/lib/versions/1/transformers) and [v2](https://github.com/PhantomChain/core/tree/develop/packages/core-api/lib/versions/2/transformers) repositories.

 ## Block